warpspeed/python-django-sample/README.md

 # install django and other dependencies
 pip install django mysql-python

-# run you database migrations
+# run the database migrations
 python manage.py migrate

 # when you are done with your virtualenv you can run